4.8 out of 5 Stars

 If couch to 5k is too hard - this is the plan for you!
 This has got me running after injuries and surgeries and starting all over building fitness!
 Great program and lots of support!

-While these medications can help you lose weight quickly, part of that weight may come from muscle, not just fat.
-Research and sports medicine experts suggest that up to 25% of weight lost on GLP-1s can come from lean mass, which impacts strength, energy, and running performance.
+While these medications can help you lose weight, part of that weight may come from muscle, not just fat.
+Earlier research suggested that up to 25–40% of weight lost on GLP-1s could come from lean mass — a figure that understandably alarmed a lot of people.
+But the science has gotten clearer.

 When weight drops quickly, your body sheds fat and muscle.
 Less muscle means: